by Amerissa Giannouli

 Communicating with and learning about the EU institutions is one thing.
 Actual participating and being able to inform and transform EU policies, is another.
 Alternative means of action by forming informal groups of people, creating campaigns, protesting and using social media takes young people to a more “real” level of interaction, more bottom-up and less top-down given means.
 Being also “inactive” and “indifferent” could also be a statement and a way to show to the public that something is not right.
 Otherwise, we would not make such a big fuss about youth participation in the first place.

 Young people and people, in general, need to feel firstly the union in their homes and then the European Union.
-Greece is on the right track but still has a long way to go in order to establish trust among the young people, the political and public institutions.
+Greece still has a long way to go in order to establish trust among the young people, the political and public institutions.
 Even the civil society needs to be further organized in a more consistent and long-term manner to address youth challenges and make use of youth potentialities.
 Our modern society and the multiple-faced crises experienced might have been shaking us up these years causing uncertainty and mistrust to the socio-political situation.
 Under these circumstances, we might forget what it means to be part of a community, to belong, to trust and to care for others.
 We need to safeguard these values to make it much easier to feel more related to our European community.

 Amerissa Giannouli is a project manager at Inter Alia.
 Amerissa holds a BSc in Economics and a MSc in European Economic Policy